redhat-cip/software-factory/docs/contribute.rst

 ----------------------------------------------

 Sfstack is a suite of scripts that you can download from our public softwarefactory instance.
-The idea is to install a Ubuntu 14.04 in a VM somewhere, and start the *sfinstall.sh* script in order to prepare a development environment.
+The idea is to install a CentOS 7 in a VM somewhere, and start the *sfinstall.sh* script in order to prepare a development environment.